 A Sergeant's tunic of the Mudford Yeomanry Cavalry, complete with brass epaulettes and gloves of c1830.
 The troop was raised by Capt.
 Harbin of Newton Surmaville.
 This tunic was auctioned in 2007.

 An officer's waistcoat of the Mudford Yeomanry Cavalry, complete with brass buttons.
 This waistcoat was auctioned in 2007.

 The Riot Tour Pamphlet, 2016

-Commencing at Bruton on 23 April 2016 artist Jimmy Caulty's ADP Riot Tour is travelling to over forty historic civil unrest sites across the country.
+Commencing at Bruton on 23 April 2016 artist Jimmy Caulty's ADP Riot Tour travelled to over forty historic civil unrest sites across the country.
 Housed in a 40ft shipping container, The Aftermath Dislocation Principle (ADP) is a monumental post-riot landscape in miniature.

-The first riot featured in the tour is, of course, Yeovil's Reform Riot of 1831 (although why it visits Bruton rather than Yeovil is something of a mystery).
-At each stage of the tour, through the tradition of pamphleteering, Caulty is issuing ADP propaganda alongside more level-headed leaflets that discuss each location’s ‘riot’.
+The first riot featured in the tour is, of course, Yeovil's Reform Riot of 1831 (although why it visited Bruton rather than Yeovil is something of a mystery).
+At each stage of the tour, through the tradition of pamphleteering, Caulty issued ADP propaganda alongside more level-headed leaflets that discuss each location’s ‘riot’.
 The Yeovil pamphlet, reproduced below, is an abridged version of this web page.